-Make a stop at pretty Ekaterinburg to see onion-domed wooden churches or for a complete contrast, visit the Buddhist temples in friendly Ulan Ude.
+Make a stop at pretty Ekaterinburg to see onion-domed wooden churches or visit the Buddhist temples in the friendly Ulan Ude for a complete contrast.

-Routes are popular and can be fully booked in high season so tickets should be booked in advance if possible.
-Choose between first-class cabins consisting of two bunks, or second class cabins with four bunks.
+Routes are popular and can be fully booked in the high season, so tickets should be booked in advance.
+Choose between first-class cabins consisting of two bunks or second-class cabins with four bunks.

-Take advantage of regular stops to supplement food stores, to get much needed fresh air and to stretch weary legs.
-Departure announcements are made in Russian so try not to stray too far from the train!
+Take advantage of regular stops to supplement food stores, get much-needed fresh air, and stretch weary legs.
+Departure announcements are made in Russian, so try not to stray too far from the train!

-For the diversity and experiences it provides, and for its accessibility for travellers of all ages and abilities, travelling on the Trans Siberian Railway has to be one of the best adventure trips in the world.
+For the diversity and experiences it provides, and its accessibility for travelers of all ages and abilities, traveling on the Trans Siberian Railway has to be one of the best adventure trips in the world.